MicrosoftDocs/visualstudio-docs/docs/workflow-designer/flowchart-activity-designer.md

 ---
 title: Workflow Designer - Flowchart Activity Designer
-description: Learn how the Flowchart activity is used to create workflows that define and manage complex flow controls. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the Flowchart activity to create workflows that define and manage complex flow controls. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference